 For example, our MedTech Campus is one of the world’s largest health innovation spaces (the Clinical Trials Unit works with commercial sponsors to bring business and academic rigour to health research, thereby cutting the time it takes to bring innovations to market).
-The Degrees at Work project has boosted the availability of higher education in the workplace.
-And Ixion, a not-for profit group and university subsidiary, provides enterprise support to 5,000 start-ups (almost three-quarters of them still trading after six months).
+And the Degrees at Work project has boosted the availability of higher education in the workplace.

 In terms of personnel, Anglia Ruskin’s entrepreneurial mindset is reflected in the fact that five of our senior staff attended the sector’s Entrepreneurial University Leaders Programme.
 Our appointment of entrepreneurs-in-residence and student enterprise champions offers further evidence.

 Our growing reputation in this field is reflected both in extensive media coverage and in the number of international companies relocating to work with MedTech.

 Keith Burnley, chief executive officer at the National Centre for Entrepreneurship in Education and one of our judges, praised Anglia Ruskin for a 'strategic approach to entrepreneurship in the fields of health and social care, and its commitment to local and regional partners.'